spapas/spapas.github.io/content/react-redux-tutorial.rst

     export default connect(mapStateToProps, mapDispatchToProps)(App);

 As we can see, there's an internal component (named ``App``) but we export the ``connect``ed component.
+One interesting thing to notice is that ``App`` is an ES6 class based react component (i.e it extends from ``React.Component`` -- I'll talk a bit about these components while taking a look at the ``BookSearchPanel`` which has some more interesting features).

+Concerning the exported,
+connected component, it
-This connected component uses mapStateToProps for defining the state attributes that should be passed as properties to the componnt (``state.{books, authors, ui}``) and ``mapDispatchToProps`` for defining the ``props`` methods that will dispatch actions.
+uses ``mapStateToProps`` for defining the state attributes that should be passed as properties to the componnt (``state.{books, authors, ui}``) and ``mapDispatchToProps`` for defining the ``props`` methods that will dispatch actions.
 To make ``mapDispatchToProps`` more compact I've used the ``bindActionCreators`` method from redux.
 This method gets an object whose values are action creators and the ``dispatch`` (from store) and returns an object